-Your child enters Geneva public school this year in 1P?
+Your child enters Geneva’s public school this year?
+Parentville’s got you covered!

 Just remember: as everything in Switzerland depends on the canton, the school is even more detailed: everything depends on the teacher.
-Differences from what is described here, are very likely to happen.
+Differences from what is described below may happen.

 PREPARE